 The RTKL provides that records of an agency relating to or resulting in a criminal investigation may be withheld as exempt.
 65 P.S. § 67.708(b).
-The Respondent bears the burden of proving, by a preponderance of the evidence, that the documents requested are exempt from public access.
+Respondent bears the burden of proving, by a preponderance of the evidence, that the documents requested are exempt from public access.
 65 P.S. § 67.708(a)(1).
 A criminal investigative record is anything that contains information assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident or an allegation of criminal wrongdoing.
 18 Pa.C.S.A. § 9102.
+Whether an arrest has occurred or whether a criminal investigation is ongoing or closed, are not relevant factors in determining if something is a criminal investigative record.
+Criminal investigative records remain exempt from disclosure under the RTKL even after the investigation is completed.
 There is sufficient evidence to support the determination that the documents requested are criminal investigative records and exempt from disclosure.